 Reception follow the Early Years Foundation Stage Curriculum and Year 1 and 2 follow the National Curriculum.
 The Year 2 children are well prepared for their end of key stage tests, whilst enjoying a fun, engaging varied curriculum.

-Home learning in squirrel class
+Home learning in squirrel class (during lockdown 2020)

 Since school closure for all year groups Squirrel Class have been together at home using an online classroom ‘Seesaw’.
 The children have created their own online work journals.
 Work has been set daily following a termly topic.
 This has included ‘Under the sea’ and ‘Ready, Steady.
 Grow’ The children have uploaded work daily to their journal and they have received feedback by both teachers and teaching assistants for each piece.
 The children have enjoyed activities such as flower pressing, designing their own smoothies, painting snail patterns, cracking morse codes and growing potatoes to name a few.
 Children have enjoyed sharing their work, commenting on others work and seeing each other via the online classroom.
 It has meant the children have continued to see each other and remain in contact with their friends and teachers.